egiorgio/ambertools/README.md

 The docker image is Ubuntu 14.04 LTS with AmberTools v15 compiled with openmpi

 ## Pre condictions
-This step has to be done before you build the image since yu have to register.
+This step has to be done before building the image since you have to register.
 Download AmberTools from http://ambermd.org/AmberTools15-get.html

 Clone the repository and move AmberTools15.tar.bz2 to the dir containing the Dockerfile